ogdendavis/denver-kitchen-gardens/src/cms/pages/faq.md

       area.
 Please [contact me](/contact) if you live outside this range to see how we can work together.
   - question: Are you a landscaper?
     answer: I am not!
-While I have a passion for growing food, I'm not your gal for landscape design.
+Denver Kitchen Gardens specializes in growing food, not landscape design.
+Fortunately, there are lots of wonderful sustainable landscapers in Denver that I can recommend.
   - question: Do you  offer installations?
     answer: Great question!
 Please [contact me](/contact) so we can discuss your scope of work and I can provide an estimate.